 - Fair values of the Union's interest-bearing borrowings and loans are determined by using a discounted cash flow method.
 The discount rate used reflects the issuer's borrowing rate as at the end of the reporting period.
-The own performance risk as at 31 December 2020 was assessed to be insignificant. - Fair value of available-for-sale financial assets is derived from quoted market prices in active markets. - Long-term fixed-rate and variable-rate receivables/borrowings are evaluated by the Union based on parameters such as interest rates and individual credit worthiness of the customer.
+The own performance risk as at 31 December 2021was assessed to be insignificant. - Fair value of equity securities are derived from quoted market prices in active markets. - Long-term fixed-rate and variable-rate receivables/borrowings are evaluated by the Union based on parameters such as interest rates and individual credit worthiness of the customer.
 Based on this evaluation, allowances are taken into account for the expected losses of these receivables.
-As at 31 December 2020 the carrying amounts of such receivables, net of allowances, were not materially different from their calculated fair values.
+As at 31 December 2021 the carrying amounts of such receivables, net of allowances, were not materially different from their calculated fair values.